-The Group has implemented a whistle-blowing policy.
+The Group has designated and implemented a whistle-blowing policy.
 The Whistle-Blowing Policy provides an independent feedback channel through which matters of concern about possible improprieties in matters of financial reporting, suspected fraud and corruption or other matters may be raised by employees and any other persons in confidence and in good faith, without fear of reprisal.
 Whistle-Blowers may report any matters of concern by mail, email, or calls, details of which are provided in the Whistle-Blowing Policy, which is available on the Company's website.
+The identity of the whistleblower is kept confidential.
 For employees, the Whistle-Blowing Policy provides assurance that employees will be treated fairly, and protected from reprisals or victimisation for whistle-blowing in good faith.
-The improprieties that are reportable under the Whistle-Blowing Policy include: (a) financial or professional misconduct; (b) improper conduct, dishonest, fraudulent or unethical behaviour; (c) any irregularity or non-compliance with laws/ regulations or the Manager's policies and procedures, and/or internal controls; (d) violence at the workplace, or any conduct that may threaten health and safety; (e) corruption or bribery; (f) conflicts of interest; and (g) any other improprieties or matters that may adversely affect shareholders' interests in, and assets of, the Company as well as the Company's reputation.
-The Whistle-Blowing Policy is disseminated annually to all staff annually.
-All whistle-blowing complaints are safely raised and are independently investigated and if appropriate, an independent investigation and any action taken is reported to the ARMC.
-The ARMC reviews and ensures that independent investigations and any actions are carried out.
+The improprieties that are reportable under the Whistle-Blowing Policy include: (a) financial or professional misconduct; (b) improper conduct, dishonest, fraudulent or unethical behaviour; (c) any irregularity or non-compliance with laws/regulations or the Manager's policies and procedures, and/or internal controls; (d) violence at the workplace, or any conduct that may threaten health and safety; (e) corruption or bribery; (f) conflicts of interest; and (g) any other improprieties or matters that may adversely affect shareholders' interests in, and assets of, the Company as well as the Company's reputation.
+The Whistle-Blowing Policy is disseminated to all staff annually.
+All whistle-blowing complaints are safely raised and are independently investigated and if appropriate, an independent investigation committee will be constituted.
+Following the investigations, appropriate action will be taken.
+The outcome of each investigation and any action taken is reported to the ARMC.
+The ARMC reviews and ensures that independent investigations and any appropriate follow-up actions are carried out.